 Together with industry, trade and tourism are important activities.
 Tourism accounts for 12% of Catalan GDP and has become one of the most notable economic activities.
 With more than 18 million foreign tourists (2016), Catalonia is one of the top European destinations showing 22.2% of the Spanish total tourist accommodation places and 2.5% of the EU.

 Foreign trade & investment

-According to data published by the State’s Ministry of Economy and Competiveness, foreign investment in Catalonia reached a total of 4,857 million euros in 2016.
+According to data published by the State’s Ministry of Economy and Competiveness, foreign direct investment in Catalonia reached an annual average (2013-2017) of 4,064 million euros.

 Health & Education, pillars of Catalan lifestyle

 Catalonia has one of the most advanced healthcare systems in the world and Barcelona is a byword for innovation in both medical care and technology.
 Over 10,000 overseas patients come for treatment in facilities famous worldwide for their excellence.

 An efficient school system with an international educational offer is another remarkable trait.
 There is a wide range of educational programmes provided by more than 725 top-quality public and private schools.
 Catalonia is home to 12 universities, 35 international schools that offer the educational programmes of their respective countries of origin, and Barcelona is home to some of the world’s most prestigious business schools.
 IESE and ESADE are among the top European MBA.